MCG-NJU/SparseBEV/README.md

 ## News

+* 2023-10-20: We provide code for visualizing the predictions and the sampling points, as requested in [#25](https://github.com/MCG-NJU/SparseBEV/issues/25).
 * 2023-09-23: We release [the native PyTorch implementation of sparse sampling](https://github.com/MCG-NJU/SparseBEV/blob/97c8c798284555accedd0625395dd397fa4511d2/models/csrc/wrapper.py#L14).
 You can use this version if you encounter problems when compiling CUDA operators.
 It’s only about 15% slower.
 * 2023-08-21: We release the paper, code and pretrained weights.
 * 2023-07-14: SparseBEV is accepted to ICCV 2023.